 I usually work in two separate modes: contemporary abstract art and traditional Chinese painting.
-My newest work bridges these abstract and figurative approaches to show their relationship.
+My recent work bridges these abstract and figurative approaches to show their relationship.

 In my abstract paintings I often use traditional Asian colors and even motifs and base the compositions on Chinese ideas.
 I layer clear acrylic gesso and washes of color over geometric shapes or lines drawn in wax crayon; each layer partially obscures previous layers.
 This is intended to emphasize the layers of our reality and the shifting nature of perception.